iammarsel/brilliant-mates/README.md

 ## Brilliant Mates is a two person chess game where players are able to play and keep track of moves, undo and flip board, as well as the abilities to castle and use en passant.

-### In the future, Brilliant Mates will include a puzzle system, importing of pgns, and a chess engine.
+### For version 2, Brilliant Mates now includes a puzzle system, importing of positions and puzzles using FEN notation, and saving current position on the board.

-### As of now the features include the ability to undo moves and flip board.
+Both versions include the ability to undo moves and flip board.

 ### Required to run: python3, pygame